-Please join us in York County on June 29, 2013 for a tour of coastal properties that are more resilient to flooding, erosion, and extreme storm events.
+Please join us in York County in September 2014 for a tour of coastal properties that are more resilient to flooding, erosion, and extreme storm events.

 Learn from professionals and coastal property owners about the steps you can take to protect your property.
-Contact coordinator Alex Gray for more information firstname.lastname@example.org.
+Contact coordinator Michael Mahoney for more information, firstname.lastname@example.org.

 29 March 2013 - The U.S. Department of Commerce’s Economic Development Administration (EDA) announces the availability of the Sustainable Working Waterfront Toolkit, an online suite of tools designed to help coastal communities throughout the United States develop policies that support business and job growth.

 You may feel as if you just got off the beach, but we’re busy making plans for MBC 2013!

 NOW CLOSED: SUBMISSIONS WERE DUE DECEMEMBER 10, 2012